-The Case Breakers’ renowned forensic team has been given a remote location to dig up the guns and learn the identity of the Zodiac Killer (Left, 35 years ago) — a California psychopath who shot, stabbed or choked to death possibly as many as 10 victims between 1962 and 1970.
+The Case Breakers have been given a specific High Sierra location to dig up several guns allegedly connected to the Zodiac Killer — a California psychopath who is suspected of shooting, stabbing or choking to death as many as 10 victims between 1962-70.

-An outlaw-turned-whistleblower tipped these developments to the team, led by retired FBI agents.
-The turncoat claims to have escaped from the Zodiac’s criminal “posse,” roaming in the mountains for decades.
-Now in his 50s, he says he is both ashamed and angry.
-“He groomed me into a killing machine.”
+An Outlaw-Turned-Whistleblower initially tipped these astonishing developments to the team, which is led by former FBI Special Agents and U.S. Marshals.
+Sources verified this turncoat had escaped from Poste’s criminal “posse,” which roamed the mountains for decades.
+Now in his 50s, the whistleblower is both ashamed and angry: “He groomed me into a killing machine.”

-Subsequent collaborative eyewitnesses, court affidavits, dozens of the killer’s personal photos and a possible DNA match-up are among the astonishing new evidence uncovered by The Case Breakers.
-Its former Bureau members call the documentation “irrefutable.”
+Subsequent collaborative eyewitnesses, court affidavits, Poste’s mountain-trip videos, recorded police interrogations, 50 private letters, and a secret escape map are among the evidence uncovered by the sleuths.
+The former feds call this new documentation “irrefutable.”